 Fortunately, re-establishing respect and love in marriage can be done.
 Here’s how to show respect and earn it from your partner:

 A great tip to bring more love and respect into your marriage is to focus only on changing your behaviors.
 When it comes to being a respectful person and treating your spouse with respect, you are on your own.
 Concentrate on the changes you need to make.

-Your partner may be disrespectful and aggravating, however you might not have been a saint either.
+Your partner may be disrespectful and aggravating.
+However, you might not have been correct at all times either.
 Open and honest communication is crucial in restoring love and respect in marriage.

 On the other hand, building an emotional gridlock and not communicating your feelings with your partner only fabricates emotional toxicity.